azalea-rs/azalea/azalea/README.md

 First, install Rust nightly with `rustup install nightly` and `rustup default nightly`.

-Then, add one of the following lines to your Cargo.toml:
+Then, use one of the following commands to add Azalea to your project:

-- Latest bleeding-edge version (recommended): `azalea = { git="https://github.com/azalea-rs/azalea" }`\
+-   Latest bleeding-edge version (recommended): `cargo add azalea --git=https://github.com/azalea-rs/azalea`\
-- Latest "stable" release: `azalea = "0.8.0"`
+-   Latest "stable" release: `cargo add azalea`

 ## Optimization